sglim2/run_jupyter_under_aws/README.md

 The '-i' option will point to your key file you have just set up for this VM instance, and the user (*ec2-user*) is the standard username you will need to use to log in as.

-You will now need to install a few packages in order to run the embedding methos examples.
-At the very least you will need to install
+You will now need to install a few packages in order to run the embedding method examples.
+At the very least you will need to install:
 - gcc
 - git
 - lapack-devel